1Jajen1/Brokkr/brokkr-hashtables/README.md

 #### Bulk inserts

-Benchmarks resizes more than inserts.
+Benchmarks resize operations more than it represents inserts.

 No data just yet. `tasty-bench` and `criterion` have very different results here, so I am not yet sure what to do with this benchmark.
 But `brokkr-hashtables` is fast with `reserve` or on unboxed storage.
 For very large tables and boxed storage `vector-hashtables` performs better on bulk inserts. `hashtables` and the immutable containers always loose this benchmark.